thinkahead/microshift/hack/all-in-one/README-RaspberryPi4.md

 CentOS 8 on a Raspberry Pi 4
 =============================

-1. Download the CentOS image and write to Microsdxc
+1. Download the CentOS image and write to Microsdxc card
     1. Either use the image from https://people.centos.org/pgreco/CentOS-Userland-8-stream-aarch64-RaspberryPI-Minimal-4/ (I did not use this image) or https://people.centos.org/pgreco/CentOS-Userland-8-aarch64-RaspberryPI-Minimal-4/ (I used this image).
 For latter, we will convert to stream as documented at https://ostechnix.com/how-to-migrate-to-centos-stream-8-from-centos-linux-8/ in Section 3 below.
     2. Write to Microsdxc card